amiruljbr/fancy-todo-app/README.md

 _Response (400 - Bad Request)_
 ```
 {
-    "message": "Username may not be empty"
+    "message": "Username may not be empty, email may not be empty"
 }
 ```
 ---
-## POST /users/login
+## POST /login
 > Login for User exist
 _Request Header_
 ```